phetsims/equality-explorer/doc/implementation-notes.md

 ## Common Patterns

-This section describes how this simulation uses patterns that are common to most PhET simulations.
+This section describes how this simulation uses patterns that are generally common to PhET simulations.

 **Model-view transform**: Many PhET simulations have a model-view transform that maps between model and view coordinate frames.
 The domain of this simulation has no need for a model coordinate frame, so the model and view coordinate frames